 In 1986, Berlin was lenghtened at the Nobiskrug-wharf at Rendsburg, Germany up to a lenght of 139,9 meters.
 Her tonnage increased to 9570 and of course also her passengernumber increased, now 420 passengers could be sailing her in one go.
 Just after the rebuilding, the ship started her television carreer as the 'Traumschiff', a series that was the German equivalent of the highly popular American 'Love Boat'-series, starring the ships of Princess Cruises.
 'Traumschiff' means Dreamship in English.
 In 1998, Berlin ended her role as the main ship in the series, the role was now taken over by the companies newest ship Deutschland.

 In 2004, the ship ended her services for Deilmann.
 This was done due to severe financial proplems the company faced.
 The Berlin was laid up and later sold to the Saga Group, and she was to be delivered to Saga in 2005.
 In between, a charter was arranged involving the Russian-based company Metropolis-Tur, who used her for European cruises under the name of Orange Melody in the 2004-2005 season.
 The ships intended name for Saga was Saga Opal, a name well chosen for the company, that names its ships after gemstones.
 But instead of this sceme, the ship opened up a new part for the Saga Group.
 The Spirit of Adventure brand was opened for her, a part of the Saga Group that is not only open to the people in their golden age (Social Amenities for the Golden Age is the meaning of Saga).
 For this brand, the ship was renamed as Spirit Of Adventure, so she took the name of the company itself.
 It was under this name that she encountered pirates when sailing near Madagascar in january of 2011.
 She was nearly entered by them, but was able to get away before the pirates entered the ship.
 In august of 2011, the former Deilmannship returned to a German company, when she was bought by the German travelcompany FTI Group.
 For them, she started sailing European cruises from may 2012 onwards under her slightly altered former name as FTI Berlin.
+The ship had a slight upgrade at the Chalkida wharf in Greece in march of 2014, after which het management was awarded to V Ships, the former owner of Sitmar Cruises that had been sold to P&O in 1988.
 In 2015, the ship sailed in charter for Plein Cap Crocieres and for this, her name was again changed back to just Berlin.